cran/irtplay/README.md

 ## 2\.
 Computing the IRT model-data fit statistics

-The `irtfit` function computes the traditional IRT item fit statistics such as \(\chi^{2}\), infit, and outfit statistics.
-To calculate the\(\chi^{2}\) statistic, two methods are available to divide the ability scale into several groups.
+The `irtfit` function computes the traditional IRT item fit statistics such as X2, G2, infit, and outfit statistics.
+To calculate the X2 and G2 statistics, two methods are available to divide the ability scale into several groups.
 The two methods are “equal.width” for dividing the scale by an equal length of the interval and “equal.freq” for dividing the scale by an equal frequency of examinees.
 Also, you need to specify the location of ability point at each group (or interval) where the expected probabilities of score categories are calculated from the IRT models.
 Available locations are “average” for computing the expected probability at the average point of examinees’ ability estimates in each group and “middle” for computing the expected probability at the midpoint of each group.

 To use the `irtfit` function, you need to insert the item meta data in the argument `x`, the ability estimates in the argument `score`, and the